My Own Prison: Background, writing, recording, and production

 For the band's debut release, manager Jeff Hanson matched them up with John Kurzweg, a producer friend who, with his unobtrusive production style and talents as a songwriter and multi-instrumentalist, he felt was a great fit.
 The album, funded by Hanson, was recorded for $6,000.
 My Own Prison was originally released independently on the band's own label, Blue Collar Records, in 1997.
-It was distributed to Florida radio stations, and their enthusiasm for the record helped it sell 6,000 copies in the first two months in Florida alone.
+It was distributed to Florida radio stations, and their enthusiasm for the record helped it sell 6,000 copies during the first two months in that state alone.
 Vocalist Scott Stapp said that even though the band was trying to find their creative stride, it took a while for them to discover their musical style.
-He said: "I remember after Mark and I and the guys wrote our first five or seven songs and we hadn't found our identity yet.
+He said in August 2017: "I remember after Mark and I and the guys wrote our first five or seven songs and we hadn't found our identity yet.
 Then we wrote a song called 'Grip My Soul', which we never recorded or put out but I remember leaving band rehearsal and all of us felt the same way.
 Like, alright, we found ourselves.
 We found out who we are and then right after that is when 'My Own Prison' poured out of us".
 He added: "If I'm remembering correctly, those were essentially the next 10 out of 13 songs that we wrote after that initial 'find your identity' moment that I think every band has".
 Guitarist Mark Tremonti said that in the band's early days, he was working as a cook at Chili's and Stapp was a cook at Ruby Tuesday's.
 Drummer Scott Phillips was managing a knife store at a mall and bassist Brian Marshall was the only one without a job, and, according to Tremonti, Marshall "was also the only one who ended up getting his degree before it was all said and done".
 When Creed got a record deal, the band got an advance, and Tremonti quit his job and started working for about three weeks at the local guitar shop and then after that, Creed began touring.
-My Own Prison was originally released through Blue Collar Records but was remixed by Wind-up Records and then re-issued.
+My Own Prison was originally released through Blue Collar Records but was remixed by Wind-up Records and then reissued.
 Creed recorded the original version of the album in Kurzweg's house in Tallahassee, Florida.
-To record the rest of the album, they went to Long View Farm in Massachusetts.
+To record the rest of the album, they went to Long View Farm in North Brookfield, Massachusetts.